But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 How can we handle this?

 Well, what are our options?
-Leaving our function as it is and just returning zero is not a reasonable option—we wouldn't know if our best profit was negative or actually zero, so we'd be losing information.
+Leaving our method as it is and just returning zero is not a reasonable option—we wouldn't know if our best profit was negative or actually zero, so we'd be losing information.
 Two reasonable options could be:

 In this case, it’s probably best to go with option (1).
 The advantages of returning a negative profit are: